danimal1802/ESP32-S3-sharing-data-between-tasks-with-queue/README.md

 (e) (include motor controls) or other rotary switch inputs (f) measure / determine memory use and allocated mempry for each task.
-Currently values are guesstimated (g) further error checking for queue setup / failure / retry
+Currently values are guesstimated (g) further error checking for queue setup / failure / retry (h) further understand the crossover of command differences for FreeRTOS such as delay vs vTaskDelay ...  https://www.freertos.org/Documentation/00-Overview